Oktoberfest celebrations

 The Oktoberfest is a two-week festival held each year in Munich, Germany during late September and early October.
-It is attended by six million people each year and has inspired numerous similar events using the name Oktoberfest in Germany and around the world, many of which were founded by German immigrants or their descendants.
+It is attended by six million people each year and has inspired numerous similar events using the name Oktoberfest in Bavaria and around the world.

 Around the world

-Outside of Germany, the largest Oktoberfest is in Kitchener, Ontario (formerly Berlin) and surrounding cities in Waterloo Region, attracting over 700,000 visitors annually.
-The next largest Oktoberfest outside of Germany is mostly regarded as being in Blumenau, Brazil with (700,000+ visitors), Cincinnati, Ohio, United States (500,000+ visitors) and the Denver Oktoberfest Denver, Colorado, United States (450,000+ visitors).
+Outside of Germany, three Oktoberfest events claim to be the largest after Munich’s, with over 700,000 visitors annually: the one in Blumenau, Brazil; the one in Cincinnati, Ohio, United States (700,000-800,000+ visitors); and the one in Kitchener, Ontario (formerly Berlin) and surrounding cities in Waterloo Region, Canada.

+Other larger Oktoberfests include the Denver Oktoberfest Denver, Colorado, United States (450,000+ visitors).
 In New York City, there is even an Oktoberfest held under a big tent along the city's East River.
 However, the largest one mostly depends on specific year's numbers and varies with sources.
 Currently Oktoberfest is spreading to new geographical locations; starting in September 2007, Montreal began hosting its own Oktoberfest.
 One can find Oktoberfest celebrations mixing German traditions, food and beer with local culture outside of Germany.